Romuald Spasowski: Career

-Second U.S. Ambassadorial tour and defection
+Second U.S. ambassadorial tour and defection

 Spasowski returned to the United States for a second tour as ambassador in 1978.

 Spasowski's wife had been a practicing Catholic for many years.
 The former Wanda Alina Sikorska was a cousin of Poland's former prime minister, General Władysław Sikorski.
 Wanda Spasowska's influence and religious views helped undermine her husband's belief in Communism.
 For years, Spasowski's faith in the Polish Communist regime had been wavering, but the ascension of a Pole to the papacy in 1978 provided the impetus for a clear break.
 The day Karol Cardinal Wojtyła became Pope John Paul II, Spasowski attended a special Mass at St. Matthew's Cathedral in Washington, D.C., taking a place of honor in the first pew.
 It marked the beginning of an increasingly contentious relationship with the Polish Foreign Ministry.

 The formation of Solidarity in September 1980 deeply moved Spasowski.
 He is said to have privately voiced support for Solidarity's leader, Lech Wałęsa, and the labor movement's goals.
 Spasowski's daughter and son-in-law, supporters of Solidarity, fled to the United States early in 1981 and received asylum.

 In October 1981, the Polish government ordered Spasowski home.
 He protested, and the recall order was rescinded.

 On December 13, 1981, Polish government leader General Wojciech Jaruzelski started a crack-down on Solidarity, declaring martial law.

 On the afternoon of December 19, 1981, Spasowski telephoned the U.S. State Department to announce that he was defecting and requesting asylum.
 The next day he told a worldwide radio audience that he had defected to show support for Solidarity and Lech Wałęsa.
 "The cruel night of darkness and silence was spread over my country," he said.

 The Polish government confiscated his family's property, branded him a traitor and condemned him to death in absentia.

 Later years

 Spasowski toured the United States throughout the 1980s, denouncing the Communist regime in Poland and playing a leading role in the U.S. Information Agency's anti-Communist television program, 'Let Poland Be Poland'.

-In 1985, Spasowski, who was of a Calvinist family, was baptized a Catholic by Philadelphia's Archbishop John Krol.
+In 1985, Spasowski, who was of a Calvinist family, was baptized a Catholic by Archbishop John Krol of Philadelphia.

 In 1986, Spasowski published his autobiography, The Liberation of One, and eventually became an American citizen.

 After the overthrow of Communist rule in Poland in 1989, Spasowski's death sentence was revoked.

 In 1993, Polish President Lech Wałęsa restored Spasowski's Polish citizenship.

+Death

 Spasowski died at his home in Oakton, Virginia, on August 9, 1995.
 The cause of death was cancer.
 Spasowski was survived by his wife, Wanda, and a daughter, Maria Grochulska, of Warsaw.
-His son, Władysław, died in India in 1968.
+His son, Władysław, died in India in 1970.